A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

-Standard IID methods only account for data from a single distribution, which can lead to performance degradation in the presence of distribution shifts~\cite{pml2Book}.
-Non-IID methods seek to account for these shifts by intelligently incorporating information from multiple distributions (i.e., domains).
-Further, these methods either account for exactly two distributions or from more than two distributions, where the boundaries between distributions may be real or artificial.
-The variability of human behavior is most aptly described by learning tasks with multiple distribution shifts across domains, as humans perform diverse tasks in different ways in a wide range of environments.
+Non-IID machine learning methods either account for exactly two distributions or more than two distributions, where the boundaries between distributions may be real or artificial.
+Human behavior is most aptly described by learning tasks with multiple distribution shifts across domains, as humans perform diverse tasks in different ways in a wide range of environments.
 However, the data can be decomposed or re-organized such that any of the presented techniques can be applied.
-Data from a single, noisy distribution may be decomposed into multiple distributions to improve generalization to new tasks~\cite{vinyals2016matching}, or data from multiple distributions may be aggregated into a joint distribution to increase data volume and use more complex models~\cite{zhuang2020comprehensive}.
+Data from a single, noisy distribution may be decomposed into multiple distributions to improve generalization to new tasks \citep{vinyals2016matching}, or data from multiple distributions may be aggregated into a joint distribution to increase data volume and use more complex models \citep{zhuang2020comprehensive}.

-Many of these methods have been successfully applied to task recognition using wearable sensors (e.g.,~\cite{faridee2022strangan, li2021supervised, liu2021few, soleimani2021cross}), which shares core commonalities with workload estimation.
-Thus, these methods provide insight into the capabilities of the underlying machine learning models to account for distribution shifts in relevant application domains.
-Prior work has primarily focused on evaluating standard IID methods' ability to generalize to new situations, where many methods fail to generalize to new tasks (e.g.,~\cite{appel2021cross, boring2020continuous, ke2015towards, zhang2018learning}).
-Relying on standard IID methods ignores the distribution shifts of the physiological signals and workload components as tasks change.
-No prior work modeled workload estimation for unknown tasks as a non-IID problem.
-An appropriate non-IID machine learning method for the workload estimation for unknown tasks must be identified, so that the resulting workload estimation algorithm can account for distribution shifts across tasks.
+An analysis of non-IID machine learning methods that considers the unique characteristics of HRI datasets and how they interact with each method's data handling procedure is presented.
+Relevant methods within each category are briefly discussed to assess their merit for estimating human workload for unknown tasks using the developed criteria (i.e., portability, model complexity, and adaptability).